Ysceifiog

-Ysceifiog, also written Ysgeifiog, is a small village, community and parish in Flintshire, Wales.
+Ysceifiog, also spelled as Ysgeifiog, is a village and community in Flintshire, Wales.
 It lies on a back road just north of the A541 highway between Nannerch and Caerwys.
 The name translates roughly as "a place where elder trees grow".

-The parish includes the villages of Lixwm, to the east of Ysceifiog village, and Babell, to the north.
+The community includes the villages of Lixwm, to the east of Ysceifiog village, and Babell, to the north.

+Governance

+Ysceifiog Community Council consists of nine councillors, and is not divided into wards.

+The Ysceifiog and Caerwys communities make up the Caerwys electoral ward on Flintshire County Council, which elects one councillor.

+Ysceifiog is part of the Delyn constituency and North Wales region for the Senedd, and of the Delyn constituency for parliament.

 Notable residents

 The antiquarian and copyist of Welsh manuscripts John Jones (c.1585-1657/8) was born and brought up in the small mansion of Gellilyfdy in Ysceifiog parish.

 Thomas Wynne (1627–1692) was born in Ysceifiog, where his family dated back seventeen generations to Owain Gwynedd.
 Wynne became personal physician to William Penn and was one of the original settlers of Philadelphia in the Province of Pennsylvania.
 He also served as speaker for the first two Pennsylvania Assemblies of the Province in Philadelphia in 1687 and 1688.

 The poet William Edwards (Wil Ysceifiog) also lived there in the first half of the 19th century, and John Owen (1733-1776), one of the pioneers of Methodism in Flintshire, was a native of Ysceifiog.